Riya7279/flipkart-product-analysis/README.md

 **Riya Saraswati**

-Note:Please use your own SQL username and password with your own credentials before running the SQL queries.
+Note: Please use your own SQL username and password with your own credentials before running the SQL queries.